 So let’s take your camera/smartphone and look for a quiet subject to capture.
 Knowledge of depth by our brain it’s supposed to be received simultaneously by our two eyes, and brain can’t decode correctly images projected on both eyes from different moments of time, so be sure nothing moves in scene between first and second photo.

-Make the first photo and after this first photo carefully move horizontally your camera to left or right side a few inches avoiding vertical displacement (if subject is closer make less horizontal displacement than if is farther).
-From now make all your 3d photos moving on the same direction, to avoid later processing.
+Make the first photo and after this first photo carefully move horizontally your camera to right a few inches avoiding vertical displacement (if there’s something close make less horizontal displacement than if nothing is near camera).
+Avoid vertical displacements (look lower border and try to be at same level when taking the second photo) .

-This is the basics for making 3D photos with any camera.
-On next tutorials you will know how to perfectly align images to avoid defects and using automated Apps to do the stereo pais and saving in different 3D file formats.
+On next tutorials you will know how to perfectly align images to avoid defects and using automated Apps to do the process automatically. and learn about different 3D file formats.

 Make your own testing and ask us if you need.